Commentary: Mayor Murray’s NBA legacy in Seattle could ultimately rival Greg Nickels and David Stern’s

 In fact, it’s ironic Murray wants his legacy to be opening a future path to a Sonics return, yet he’s acted in a similar manner to former NBA Commissioner David Stern.

-Stern kicked Seattle to the curb, and then used this city as an example to threaten relocation in Sacramento, Milwaukee – even Indiana, Memphis and New Orleans.
+Stern kicked Seattle to the curb, and then used this city as an example to threaten relocation in Sacramento, Milwaukee – even Indiana, Memphis and New Orleans - get new arenas built.
 Murray has now kicked the SODO plan to the curb, but also seemingly used it in his attempt to not only Make KeyArena Great Again, but as a tool to get the Port of Seattle to increase its contribution to the Lander Street Overpass in return for city support of The Key.

 Sonics fans will ultimately be the victims of both Stern and Murray.
 This mayor also will go down in the same light as Greg Nickels, who turned his back on Sonics fans when they needed him most.